ANTENATAL EXPRESSING - THE BASICS FOR SOON-TO-BE MUMS

 - It should only be done after 36-week gestation

-- It should only be done by hand and a pump should never be used during pregnancy
+- It should only be done by hand.
+A pump should never be used during pregnancy

 - Don't be discouraged and feel you won't be able to breastfeed if you are unable to express any colostrum out.
 This is not an indicator of how well you will be able to supply milk to your baby